 - Easy Broccoli Cheddar Soup

 Need more inspiration for planning meals that your family will love?
 Sign up for my FREE Meal Plans and each week you will get a meal plan with a shopping list.

 If you tried this recipe for Parmesan Roasted Broccoli, be sure to leave a review and comment below!

 - 1 head broccoli trimmed into 1 inch florets

 - 2 tablespoons olive oil

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

 - freshly cracked black pepper to taste

-- 1 tablespoon lemon juice fresh
+- 1 teaspoon fresh lemon juice

-- Preheat oven to 425 degrees.
+- Preheat the oven to 425℉.

 - Roast for 20 minutes and then flip broccoli and roast for another 10-15 minutes or until broccoli is browned and tender.

 - Remove the broccoli from the oven and toss with freshly grated parmesan cheese and lemon juice.